seo-cnrs/GarmentCNN/README.md

 ## Step 1: Copy and Clean up Mesh

 Copy and paste mesh files in obj and segmentation files in '.txt'(per vertex label) from Maria's dataset(https://zenodo.org/records/5267549).
+Clean up, that is to say, remove unnecessary information from '.obj' files.

 ```bash
 python extract_objseg.py InputFolder OutputFolder NumberOfInstancesToGet